-The goals of the Southwest Texas College Vocational Nursing Program are to:
+The goals of the Southwest Texas College Associate Degree of Nursing Program are to:

 - 1. Provide and maintain a quality curriculum that incorporates educational requirements and differentiated essential competencies as prescribed by the Texas Board of Nursing (BON). - 2.
-Provide instruction and clinical reasoning utilizing established evidence-based policies as the basis for decision making in nursing practice. - 3.
+Provide instruction and clinical reasoning utilizing established evidence-based policies as the basis for decision-making in nursing practice. - 3.
 Provide instruction that includes current standards of nursing practice, procedures, and advances in technology (computers, simulation, etc.). - 4.
 Provide a quality learning environment that promotes critical thinking, enhances problem-solving abilities, and ensures technical competence. - 5.
-Ensure that students are prepared to pass the National Council Licensure Examination for Practical Nurses (NCLEX-PN) successfully. - 6.
+Ensure that students are prepared to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) successfully. - 6.
 Ensure that the graduate will function as a vital member of the health care team in meeting the needs of a socially diverse community.